9ins/TCPProxy/README.md

 3. Load-Balance session mode
 User can compose a service with multiple remotes or servers like Cluster Service.
 Also user can configurate various options about this session mode.
 Basically, Load-Balance mode provide two way of working method to apply request distribution algorithm.
-One method is Round-Robin and the other is Assigning-Ratio.
-Round-Robin is process client requests to remotes
+One method is Round-Robin and the other is Assigned-Ratio.
+Round-Robin is process client requests to assign remotes through equality rate sequentially.
+If remote be failed on it's turn, next assigned remote be working alternatively.
+Assigned-Ratio is processing clients requests to assign remotes through specified on *loadBalanceRatio* in config.
+User can set particular ratio at each remote and doing do, each remote can be working with specified ratio.
+Even if it's able to have different capacity of remote hosts, this option can let them being working efficiently.

 ![load-balanced_image](./image/load-balanced.png)